National flag: On land

 Very few countries use a war flag that differs from the state flag.
-The People's Republic of China, the Republic of China (Taiwan), and Japan are notable examples of this.
+Taiwan, Japan, and China are notable examples of this.
 Swallow-tailed flags are used as war flags and naval ensigns in Nordic countries and charged versions as presidential or royal standards.
 The Philippines does not have a distinctive war flag in this usual sense, but the flag of the Philippines is legally unique in that it is flown with the red stripe on top when the country is in a state of war, rather than the conventional blue.